 The first commemoration of Eugeniu Botnari took place in 2018.
 It was organized in cooperation with Aktiv in Lichtenberg, the VVN-BdA and local residents and supported by the CURA Victims’ Fund for victims of right-wing violence.

 In 2020, a rally of the same groups took place again.
 The demand for the creation of a memorial for Eugeniu Botnari was raised, the naming of the station forecourt.
 Since then, the initiatives have been trying to put public pressure on those responsible to put their plans into practice.
+Several parties have promised the renaming of the station forecourt in their programs for the Lichtenberg district council elections in 2021.

 - Commemorative brochures available for Lichtenberg (17.09.2020) – Since we started the commemoration work last year on the anniversary of the murder of Kurt Schneider with the rally on October 6, we have not been idle.
 Encouraged by the popularity and the networking in the "Nobody is forgotten" campaign, the commemoration work for Eugeniu Botnari was also resumed.
 We were fortunate to be able to network with initiatives, experts and committed people, whose experiences and expertise we put on paper together.
 The result is two brochures that thematically frame the memory of Eugeniu Botnari and Kurt Schneider and… (Weiterlesen…)